sechaparroc/proscene/README.md

 # Philosophy

-One of the main Proscene goals is to provide [HCI](https://en.wikipedia.org/wiki/Human%E2%80%93computer_interaction) researchers with a common and simple, yet fully customizable, framework to test different experimental ideas involving the _three universal interaction tasks_: 1.
-Object selection; 2.
-Object manipulation; and, 3.
-Application control.
+One of the main Proscene goals is to provide [HCI](https://en.wikipedia.org/wiki/Human%E2%80%93computer_interaction) researchers with a common and simple, yet fully customizable, framework to test different experimental ideas involving the _three universal interaction tasks_: Object selection & manipulation, including the scene point-of-view; and, application control.
 For further details please refer to [this paper](http://www.sciencedirect.com/science/article/pii/S235271101730002X).

 # Key features